seed-rs/seed/README.md

 For example, with [Python](https://www.python.org/downloads/) installed, run `python server.py`.
 (Linux users may need to run `python3 server.py`.)
-Once you change your package name, you'll need to tweak the Html file and build script, as described below.
+Once you change your package name, you'll need to tweak the html file and build script, as described below.

 ### A little deeper
 Or, create a new lib with Cargo: `cargo new --lib appname`.
 Here and everywhere it appears in this guide, `